 Hybrid work models offer employees the opportunity to split time between an office and a remote work environment.
 Though a hybrid work-from-home approach isn’t new, it has certainly seen a rise in popularity along with other modern technology trends transforming the workplace.

 Hybrid work models can be successfully applied to many work environments.
-Mckinsey & Company estimates that as much as 20% of the modern workforce could work remotely three to five times per week, achieving the same efficiency as they otherwise would in an office setting.
+Mckinsey & Company estimates that as much as 20% of the modern workforce could work remotely three to five times per week, achieving the same efficiency as always.

 The use of remote work resources has seen a parallel increase as hybrid work models become increasingly popular.
-Early 2021 statistics indicate as many as 145 million daily Microsoft Teams users, and as many as 12 million daily active users of Slack — a popular messaging and file transfer tool used in professional workspaces.
+Early 2021 statistics indicate as many as 145 million daily Microsoft Teams users, and as many as 12 million daily active users of Slack.

 Many work environments require that employees remain onsite.
-Still, the increased popularity of remote work — especially in light of the COVID-19 pandemic — has many companies considering hybrid work as a viable option for employees.
+Still, the increased popularity of remote work — especially in light of the COVID-19 pandemic — has many companies considering hybrid or even fully remote models as am option.

 Types of Hybrid Work Models